kuzzleio/kuzzle/doc/2/framework/classes/backend-import/properties/index.md

 # BackendImport

-The `BackendImport` class handles mappings and security import.
+The `BackendImport` class handles mappings, permissions and users import.

 It is accessible from the [Backend.import](/core/2/framework/classes/backend/properties#import) property.